nimbix/jarvice-helm/README.md

 externally available/accessible from outside of the kubernetes cluster.

 Currently, MetalLB (https://metallb.universe.tf/) is a good solution.
-After installing helm, MetalLB can quickly be quickly be installed via helm commands.
+After installing helm, MetalLB can quickly be installed via helm commands.
 However, it will be necessary to configure MetalLB specifically for your cluster.